-With this idea in mind I'd like to review, from a Biblical perspective, the two main ideas contained in Thanksgiving (Thanks & Giving).
+With this idea in mind I'd like to review, from a biblical perspective, the two main ideas contained in Thanksgiving (Thanks and Giving).
 Perhaps if we get beyond the turkey and the day off from work, and really understand these terms, we may turn this holiday into a day of true thanks and true giving.

 Different Aspects of "Thanks"

 I believe more prayers are said on Thanksgiving Day than at any other time of the year.
 People who don't normally pray or have any kind of religious life will usually pause and acknowledge their blessings and good fortune on this day.
 People who don't usually say grace will not be embarrassed to return thanks according to custom on this day.
 People who are faithful Christians and who always pray at mealtime will especially take the time to offer grace at this special time.